Here I share my Mum’s recipe for crunchy, nutty and flaky baklava my husband loves. I need to experiment to create a plant-based version for myself.

-Let me know if you make it won’t you?
+Let me know if you try this.

 Baklava is a popular, sweet, nut-filled pastry whose origins are from Greece and Turkey, although they can also be found in the bakeries of Northern Africa and the Middle East.
 Follow this recipe to make your own!